 \emph{Concentric Hyperspheres.} In the second problem, each task is defined by a set of concentric hyperspheres.
-One task is generated for each (\# features $n$, \# classes $m$) pair in $\{1, \dots, 10\} \times \{2, \dots, 10\}$, for a total of 90 tasks.
+Many areas of human knowledge have been organized abstractly as such hyperspheres, e.g., planets around a star, electrons around an atom, social relationships around an individual, or suburbs around Washington D.C.; the idea is that a model that discovers this common organization could then share general knowledge across such areas more effectively.
+To test this hypothesis, one task is generated for each (\# features $n$, \# classes $m$) pair in $\{1, \dots, 10\} \times \{2, \dots, 10\}$, for a total of 90 tasks.
 For each task, its origin $\mathbf{o}_t$ is drawn from $\mathcal{N}(\mathbf{0}, I_n)$.
 Then, for each class $c \in \{1, \ldots, m\}$, samples are drawn from $\mathbb{R}^n$ uniformly at distance $c$ from $\mathbf{o}_t$, i.e., each class is defined by a (hyper) annulus.
-Each task contains five training samples, five validation samples, and 100 test samples per class.
+The dataset for each task contains five training samples, five validation samples, and 100 test samples per class.
 The model has no a priori knowledge that the classes are structured in annuli, or which annulus corresponds to which class, but it is possible to achieve high accuracy by making analogies of annuli across tasks, i.e., discovering the underlying structure of this universe.